quay/claircore/docs/matching_vulns.md

 A successful scan looks like this:

 1. updaters have ran either in the background on an interval or have had their Parse methods called and offline-loaded CVE data into the vulnstore
-2. a manifest is provided to libscan. libscan fetches all the layers, stacks the image like a container runtime would, and runs each `claircore.internal.scanner.PackageScanner` on each layer.
+2. a manifest is provided to libindex. libindex fetches all the layers, stacks the image like a container runtime would, and runs each `claircore.internal.scanner.PackageScanner` on each layer.
-3. libscan indexes all the packages found by each scanner and creates the necessary relations. a ScanReport is persisted to libscan's database summarizing what was found.
+3. libindex indexes all the packages found by each scanner and creates the necessary relations. a IndexReport is persisted to libindex's database summarizing what was found.
-4. a client request is made to libvuln. libvuln retrieves the ScanReport from libscan. libscan maybe running alongside libvuln in process or may be distributed the library is designed for modularity.
+4. a client request is made to libvuln. libvuln retrieves the IndexReport from libindex. libindex maybe running alongside libvuln in process or may be distributed the library is designed for modularity.
-5. libvuln concurrently creates all the configured Matchers and feeds them the packages summarized in the claircore.ScanReport.
+5. libvuln concurrently creates all the configured Matchers and feeds them the packages summarized in the claircore.IndexReport.
 6. libvuln collects all the matched vulnerabilities returned from each Matcher and creates a request scoped claircore.VulnerabilityReport. this is returned to the client
 7. sometime later the vulnstore is updated. the next time a client asks for a response from libvuln a new claircore.VulnerabilityReport is generated. no caching or peristence takes place.

 ## The scanning process

-Scanning is implemented in the `claircore.internal.scanner.defaultscanner` package and is implemented as an FSM to support easy changes in operation.
+Scanning is implemented in the `claircore.internal.indexer.defaultscanner` package and is implemented as an FSM to support easy changes in operation.
 The default scanner works as follows:

 1. Determines if the manifest should be scanned.
 It will be scanned if we've never seen the manifest's hash or if we detect a new scanner is preset which has not scanned said manifest